-Proceeds from the event benefit the Aquatic Capital of America, a non-profit 501(c)(3) organization established in 2008, to promote the myriad of aquatic activities offered in Long Beach; to recognize, honor and support the City of Long Beach and its aquatic athletes, coaches and organizations; and to promote water safety and education.
-The ACOA also supports community and regional efforts to cleanse local waterways as well as to increase the number of local aquatic facilities.
+Aquatic Capital of America is a 501(c)(3) nonprofit, public benefit corporation established in 2008 to promote the myriad of aquatic activities offered in Long Beach; to recognize, honor and support the City of Long Beach and its aquatic athletes and organizations; improve and increase local aquatic facilities and promote water safety and education.
+ACOA also supports community and regional efforts to raise awareness about water quality and the reduction of pollution on our beaches and in our local waterways.

 Because Long Beach has so much water - ocean, bay, lagoon, Marine Stadium, plus a river on each side of the city - and so many water-based activities, every Long Beach child should know how to swim.
 A significant portion of the net proceeds from this event will be used to further the objective.